jinyuzu99/nothingblock/README.md

 ## How to Use

-Add [this URL](https://raw.githubusercontent.com/sayomelu/NothingBlock/develop/NothingBlock.txt) to your ad blocker to use all filter lists.
+Add `https://raw.githubusercontent.com/sayomelu/NothingBlock/develop/NothingBlock.txt` to your ad blocker to use all filter lists.

 If you want to add a specific site, you can copy the filter and paste it to your filter list.